 Charleston, South Carolina

-The historic home at 116 Broad Street in Charleston, South Carolina, was built in 1763 by John Rutledge for his beloved wife, Elizabeth Grimké.
-John Rutledge was a prominent figure in early American history, serving as a delegate to both the 1st and 2nd Continental Congresses and as Commander-in-Chief of the South Carolina Militia during the Revolutionary War.
-He was elected as President of South Carolina when it was a republic and later became Governor after it achieved statehood.
-In 1789, he was appointed one of the first six justices of the U.S. Supreme Court, later serving as Chief Justice from 1790 to 1791 and again in 1795.
+John Rutledge was a key figure in early American history.
+He served as a delegate to both the First and Second Continental Congresses, commanded the South Carolina Militia during the Revolutionary War, and was elected President of South Carolina when it was still a republic.
+After statehood, he became Governor, and in 1789, George Washington appointed him one of the first six justices of the United States Supreme Court.
+Rutledge briefly served as Chief Justice from 1790 to 1791 and again in 1795.

 Contact